elzii/fblp/README.md

 # fblp

-fbpl, or Facebook Latest Post, is a jQuery script that parses JSON to display the most recent facebook post of a given page.
+fblp, or Facebook Latest Post, is a jQuery script that parses JSON to display the most recent facebook post of a given page.
 It's goal is to be extremely simple to implement.
 It is currently a work in progress.

 ## Usage